Caryophyllene Terpene: What is Caryophyllene?

 Should You Try Caryophyllene-Rich Cannabis Products?

 When it comes to any cannabis product, whether it has caryophyllene or not, it comes down to choice.
 And only you know if you want to experience this unique terpene.
-If you’re still unsure, visit one of our Verilife dispensary locations in your area, and our cannabis experts can speak more in-depth about all of our marijuana products.
+If you’re still unsure, visit a dispensary near you, and our cannabis expert can speak more in-depth about all of our marijuana products.

 Recreational Cannabis is not available in all states.
 Cannabis is for medical use only and may only be used by certified patients in Maryland, New York, and Pennsylvania.
 State laws impact what dispensaries can and can’t sell to recreational customers and medical marijuana patients.
 Not every type of product, consumption method, dosage form, or potency mentioned on this blog will be permitted in all locations.